Brisbane Metro: Routes

-The system has curtailed some regular bus routes, previously bound for the city via the busway.
-These bus routes now terminate at busway stations outside the city, allowing for transfers with the Brisbane Metro, reducing bus traffic in busy inner-city stations.
-Most routes terminating at Queen Street bus station remain, however.
+With the introduction of the M1 and M2 routes, various regular bus routes now terminate at busway stations outside the city, allowing for transfers with the Brisbane Metro.
+This reduces bus traffic in busy inner-city stations, with most routes terminating at Queen Street bus station remaining, separating trunk and feeder services.

-Metro 1
+M1

+The Roma Street to Eight Mile Plains service, referred to as route number M1 and sometimes stylised as Southern Metro by BCC, began operations on the 30 June 2025, replacing routes 111 and 160.

-Metro 1 replaced routes 111 and 160.
-It provides a key corridor from the southern suburbs to Brisbane CBD and provides interchange to other Translink services, via the South East busway.
+It provides a key suburban trunk corridor from the southern suburbs to Brisbane CBD.
+The route uses the South East busway and provides interchange with various other Translink services.